House sheathing is the panel layer that turns framing into a working shell.

 The wall is covered before the backing is right

-New siding can hide weak sheathing for a while.
-It cannot make the wall stiff, flat, or dry.
+New siding can hide weak sheathing for a while, but it cannot make the wall stiff, flat, or dry.
 If the backing is missing, rotten, thin, or poorly fastened, the finish layer inherits that problem.

 This is common in old-house work.
 The crew opens a wall, finds fiberboard, patched panels, old water stains, or missing bracing, and has to decide whether to cover it or fix the wall before the finish goes back on.